#1 Home Improvement Retailer

 Start Seeds Indoors

-Save money when you grow your garden from seeds by starting them indoors.
+Save money when you grow your garden from seeds by starting them indoors in your own plant nursery.
 We've got all the seed starter supplies you'll need.
-For best results, you'll want grow lights or a warming mat to go with your seed tray or planter pots.
-If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Scottsdale-Shea Garden Center — to make it easy to stay organized and plant tiny soil plugs later.
+For best results, you'll want grow lights or a warming mat to go with your seed tray or plant pots.
+If you're planting a larger garden, use seed trays — like the ones you see sprouts in at your Scottsdale-Shea Garden Center — to stay organized and plant tiny soil plugs when the time comes.
 You can also use pots with potting soil and seed starter mix.

 Measure your finger to use it as a ruler.
 In general, you'll plant 3–5 seeds, then press them into the soil to the depth you need with your finger.
 Mark where you planted the seeds with a toothpick or plant tag.
 Otherwise, it'll be a surprise when the sprouts push out of the soil.